kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 - E2E tests should be graduated to conformance.
 - At least one workload (e.g., Deployment) should support eviction request to fully test the new API and flow.
-- Adoption: look at all the consumers of the API, especially the requesters and interceptors.
+- Adoption: look at all the consumers of the API, especially the requesters and responders.
 Look at how the API is being used and see if there are any pain points that we could address.
 - Evaluate whether we can make changes to the eviction API to increase the safety for applications and help with EvictionRequest API adoption.
 See [Changes to the Eviction API](#changes-to-the-eviction-api)